 If you are married according to Federal law, you have a choice when selecting your filing status.
 You can either choose Married Filing Jointly (MFJ) or Married Filing Separately (MFS).
 One common question that often comes up is “Which one is best for me?”

 As with most tax related questions, the answers starts with “It depends.”
 First, make sure you are married according to Federal law.

 For Federal taxes, you are considered married if on the last day of the year you are married and living together.
-This includes common law marriages that are recognized in the state where you now live or in the state where the common law marriage began.
+This includes same sex marriages recognized in the state where you were married, and common law marriages that are recognized in the state where you now live or in the state where the common law marriage began.
 Even if living apart, on the last day of the year you are considered married if there is no legal decree of divorce or separate maintenance.

 While some states have recognized same-sex marriages, partnerships, and/or unions for some time, the IRS only recently started recognizing legal marriages for same-sex partners.
 More information.

-Married Filing Separately (MFS) taxpayers may not be eligible to claim the following tax benefits:
+Married Filing Separately (MFS) taxpayers are only responsible for their income and taxes (and not for a spouse), but may not be eligible to claim the following tax benefits:

 - Tuition and fees deduction

 - Student loan interest deduction

 - Tax-free exclusion of US bond interest